-$$K{12} \ge \frac{L(2, 1)}{L(1, 2)},\tag{4.4}$$
+$$K{12} \ge \frac{L(2, 1)}{L(1, 2)},$$

 The Bayesian approach automatically introduces a penalty for non-parsimony and easily allows the use of decision-theoretic considerations.
 The main difficulty consists in assigning prior distributions on model parameters and prior probabilities to competing models.
-For further discussion, see Zellner (1971, Chapter X), Leamer (1978, 1983), Gelman, Carlin, Stern and Rubin (2003) and Lancaster (2004).
+For further discussion, see Zellner (1971, ch.
+10), Leamer (1978; 1983), Gelman et al. (2003) and Lancaster (2004).

-5. Forecast evaluation
+Forecast evaluation

 In view of the fact that forecasting is one of the most common objectives for building econometric models, alternative models are often assessed by studying post-sample forecasts.
-Three types of assessments are typically considered in such contexts: (1) tests of predictive failure; (2) descriptive measures of forecast performance, which can be compared across models; (3) tests of predictive ability.
+Three types of assessments are typically considered in such contexts: (a) tests of predictive failure; (b) descriptive measures of forecast performance, which can be compared across models; (c) tests of predictive ability.

 A test of predictive failure involves testing whether the prediction errors associated with a model are consistent with the model.
-This suggests testing whether forecasts are "unbiased" or "too large" to be consistent with the model.
+This suggests testing whether forecasts are 'unbiased' or 'too large' to be consistent with the model.
 The well-known predictive test for structural change proposed by Chow (1960) is an early example of such an approach.
-For further discussion and extensions, see Box and Tiao (1976), Dufour (1980), Pesaran, Smith and Yeo (1985), Dufour, Ghysels and Hall (1994), Dufour and Ghysels (1996) and Clements and Hendry (1998).
+(For further discussion and extensions, see Box and Tiao, 1976; Dufour, 1980; Pesaran, Smith and Yeo, 1985; Dufour, Ghysels and Hall, 1994; Dufour and Ghysels, 1996; Clements and Hendry, 1998.)

-Common measures of forecast performance involve mean errors, mean square errors, mean absolute errors, etc.; see Theil (1961) and Diebold (2004).
+Common measures of forecast performance involve mean errors, mean square errors, mean absolute errors, and so on (see Theil, 1961; Diebold, 2004).
 Although commonly used, such measures are mainly descriptive.
 They can usefully be complemented by tests of predictive ability.
 Such procedures test whether the difference between expected measures of forecast performance is zero (or less than zero) against an alternative where it is different from zero (or larger than zero).
-Tests of this type were proposed, among others, by Meese and Rogoff (1988), Diebold and Mariano (1995), Harvey, Leybourne and Newbold (1997), West (1996), West and McCracken (1998) and White (2000); for reviews, see also Mariano (2002) and McCracken and West (2002).
+Tests of this type were proposed, among others, by Meese and Rogoff (1988), Diebold and Mariano (1995), Harvey, Leybourne and Newbold (1997), West (1996), West and McCracken (1998) and White (2000) (for reviews, see also Mariano, 2002; McCracken and West, 2002).

-It is important to note that predictive performance and predictive accuracy depend on two features: first, whether the theoretical model used is close to the unknown data distribution and second, the ability to estimate accurately model parameters (hence on sample size available for estimating these).
-For a given sample size, a false but parsimonious model may well have better predictive ability than the "true" model.
+It is important to note that predictive performance and predictive accuracy depend on two features: first, whether the theoretical model used is close to the unknown data distribution and, second, the ability to estimate accurately model parameters (hence on sample size available for estimating these).
+For a given sample size, a false but parsimonious model may well have better predictive ability than the 'true' model.